javaun-wright-salesforce/JAW-SFDO-scripts/README.md

 This support NxDO builds which need to to set this when orgs are built or whenever a MIDO pack has a lightning component that runs in Experience Cloud or externally.
 Since the IDO “hosts” the component, so we need to be able to set it.

+Package manager script:

+This program writes a remote package dependency into the projects Cumulusci file.
+Provide using a url

+Run command:
+./JAW_package_manager.py --url <Github URL>